Skip to content

 manuallyCorrelated A boolean based on whether identities have accounts that were manually correlated.
 This field is case sensitive. @accounts(manuallyCorrelated:false)

 created The date in ISO 8601 format that an identity's account on a source was first created.
-To include the time in your search query, escape the : characters using a \. @accounts(created:2018-08-16T18\:29\:02Z)
+If you want to include the time in your search query, escape the : characters using a \. @accounts(created:2018-08-16T18\:29\:02Z)

 entitlementAttributes memberOf The entitlement attributes and values associated with the account.
 The "memberOf" field is only available for accounts on Active Directory sources.
 Other sources might use other values in place of "memberOf"(*). @accounts(entitlementAttributes.memberOf:"manager entitlement")